Indian nationality law: Unequal status

 Following the Indian Rebellion of 1857, Queen Victoria issued a royal proclamation to the "Princes, Chiefs and People of India" in 1858, declaring the Crown to be "bound to the natives of our Indian territories by the same obligations of duty which bind us to all our other subjects".
 Official rhetoric emphasised British subject status as a platform of equity, illustrating an imperial philosophy that all subjects of the Crown were equal before the law, regardless of race or background.

 This ideal was directly contradicted by a series of immigration restrictions in other colonies and Dominions that were created to exclude non-white migrants, including Indian British subjects, from entering their borders.
 Australia, Canada, New Zealand, and South Africa all enacted legislation severely restricting Indian immigration in some form by the early 20th century.
 Indians had greater success exercising their British subject rights in Britain itself, exemplified by the election of two Indian candidates to the House of Commons, Dadabhai Naoroji and Mancherjee Bhownaggree.

 Demands for an equal imperial citizenship with the same status and rights as European British subjects were a primary motivator for Indian civil rights movements throughout the Empire in the late 19th and early 20th centuries.
-While the imperial government had recognised these claims as legitimate prior to the First World War, it was nervous at the prospect of these movements becoming revolutionary in nature and decided to forcefully suppress local unrest rather than politically address Indian concerns.
+While the imperial government had recognised these claims as legitimate prior to the First World War, it decided to suppress local unrest rather than politically address Indian concerns.
 As it became apparent that equality within the British Empire would not be possible, the focus of post-war Indian political movements turned towards independence.

 Post-independence policies

 Partition and transition

 British India was partitioned into two independent Dominions on 15 August 1947, the Union of India and Federation of Pakistan.
 India transitionally retained the British sovereign as its head of state until its continued membership in the Commonwealth of Nations as a republic was agreed upon at the 1949 Commonwealth Prime Ministers' Conference.
-Indians continued to be British subjects until independent India enacted its own nationality legislation.
+Indians continued to be British subjects.
 Subjects of the princely states, who were previously considered British protected persons, became British subjects of India when their states acceded to India.

 British subject status was reformed under the British Nationality Act 1948.
 The Act abandoned the common nationality used across the Empire and redefined British subject to mean any citizen of a Commonwealth country.
 A Commonwealth citizen was defined in this Act to have the same meaning.
 British subject/Commonwealth citizen status co-existed with the citizenship of each Commonwealth country.
 Because India had not enacted citizenship regulations by the time the 1948 Act took effect on 1 January 1949, Indians (and citizens of all other Dominions without citizenship laws) were provisionally classed as "British subjects without citizenship".